-Will the seat be for everyday or occasional use?
-A less expensive convertible car seat with thinner padding might be perfectly fine for a grandparent's car or a sparsely used second vehicle because all car seats on the U.S. market must pass the same federal safety tests.
-But if you know the seat will receive heavy use, you may want a comfier seat with side-impact protection.
-If you'll have to move the seat from car to car, look for a seat that is lightweight and easy to install.
+Will the car seat be for everyday or occasional use?
+A less expensive infant or convertible car seat with thinner padding might be perfectly fine for a grandparent's car or sparsely used second vehicle -- all car seats on the U.S. market must pass the same federal safety tests.
+But if you know the seat will receive heavy use, you may want a comfier seat with more side-impact protection.
+If you'll have to move the seat from car to car, look for one that is lightweight and easy to install.

 Do you want to use the seat for more than one child?
-Like all car seats, convertible car seats expire.
+All car seats expire.
 But manufacturers are rolling out seats with higher height and weight limits, meaning your child might be in the seat longer.
-This makes it especially crucial to know the expiration date if you hope to use it again.
+This makes it especially crucial to know the expiration date if you hope to use it again, especially several years down the road.
 Many models expire six years after they're manufactured, but a few have longer shelf lives -- check before you buy.